vantezzen/dontbugme/README.md

 ![Screenshot](screenshot.png)

 ## Installation
-DontBugMe is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/dontbugme/).
+DontBugMe is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/dontbugme/) and [chrome web store](https://chrome.google.com/webstore/detail/dontbugme/mknlnngolpglmlcadgdmlaokbfgppmma).
-You can also install this extension by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".
+You can also install this extension on Firefox by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".

-DontBugMe is currently not availible for Chrome.

 ## Contributing
 Please fork this repository and create a new pull request to contribute to it.